 Prof.dr.
 E.M. van Bueren

-Ellen van Bueren is professor of Urban Development Management at the Faculty of Architecture and the Built Environment.
-The new chair in Urban Development Management develops tangible concepts, tools and principles for an integrated area-specific approach to contemporary urban challenges.
+Ellen van Bueren is professor of Urban Development Management at the Faculty of Architecture and Built Environment.
+Urban Development Management focuses on the management of urban development and develops tangible concepts, tools and principles for an integrated area-specific approach to contemporary urban challenges.

 Integrated area-specific approach to urban challenges